shundhammer/qdirstat/doc/DevHistory.md

   proof) to check if a potential mount point is still on the same device.
 That means that it will no longer treat a Btrfs subvolume as an ordinary mount point where it stops reading by default, but it just continues.
-On the other hand, another Btrfs mounted into the current file system is of course treated as a normal mount point.
+On the other hand, another Btrfs mounted into the current filesystem is of course treated as a normal mount point.
 See also the corresponding [GitHub issue](https://github.com/shundhammer/qdirstat/issues/39) for details.